Bayesian dictionary learning estimation of cell membrane permeability from surface pH data: Bayesian dictionary learning

 In this manner the dictionary learning problem can be solved by first identifying the sub-dictionaries that may be pertinent, and subsequently reformulating (\ref{eq:linear_system}) with a smaller dictionary matrix that does not include the blocks corresponding to irrelevant sub-dictionaries.
 It has been shown in \cite{Dictionary} that this approach can substantially reduce the computational complexity, especially when the dictionary comprises a large number of atoms.
-If there is no obvious way of partitioning the atoms in subdictionaries, a block partitioning of the columns of the dictionary matrix $\mD$ can be obtained via unsupervised clustering using, e.g., $k$-means or $k$-medoids algorithm.

-In data science applications, it is customary to reduce the size of large data matrices by assessing their effective dimensionality, typically by computing a singular value decomposition, and then addressing the data in terms of its principal components corresponding to the largest singular values, a technique known as Principal Component Analysis (PCA).
+In data science applications, it is customary to reduce the size of large data matrices by means of low-rank matrix approximations.
+If the columns of a data matrix have some degree of similarity, it is natural to identify a few vectors capturing their main characterizing features, and to approximate them as linear combinations of the feature vectors.
+This leads to a low rank representation of the data vectors.
 Once the sub-dictionaries have been identified, e.g., by clustering, each one can be compressed and approximated by just a few feature vectors.
 More specifically, if $\mD^{(i)} \in\R^{m\times p_i}$, we write a low-rank approximation

 that is, every atom in the sub-dictionary $\mD^{(i)}$ is approximated by a linear combination of the columns of $W^{(i)}$, referred to as the $i$th code book.
 The rank $k_i$ represents the effective dimensionality of the subdictionary, and $W^{(i)}$ represents a reduced sub-dictionary because it summarizes $\mD^{(i)}$ in terms of much fewer feature vectors.
-The low-rank approximation in PCA is based on the singular value decomposition (SVD) of the matrix, however, if positivity constraints for the feature vectors and/or the coefficients are necessary, non-negative matrix factorization (NMF) algorithms may be preferable \cite{Gillis2020nonnegative}.
+Observe that clustering the the dictionary entries in subdictionaries of similar entries reduces the diversity within each group, thus helping to lower the number of feature vectors needed to explain each subdictionary.
+A popular low-rank approximation technique, the principal component analysis (PCA), is based on the singular value decomposition (SVD) of the matrix, however, if positivity constraints for the feature vectors and/or the coefficients are necessary, non-negative matrix factorization (NMF) algorithms may be preferable \cite{Gillis2020nonnegative}.
 While for a given approximation rank $k_i$, the approximation properties of NMF measured in the Frobenius norm are inferior to those of PCA, the non-negativity of the feature vectors and of the weights facilitate the interpretation of the factorization.

 In the application of interest here, the atoms and the data are nonnegative vectors, since they consist of time series of pH measurements; furthermore, it is known \cite{Somersalo2012,Modello,Filtro,sensor} that in the standard experiment in which the $\COtwo$ concentration in the exterior domain is increased above the corresponding concentration inside the cell, the pH value never falls below the reference value ${\rm pH}_0$ corresponding to the initial equilibrium, which in the current simulation is ${\rm pH}_0 = 7.5$, temporarily rising above it and subsequently decreasing towards it as the system returns to equilibrium.
 In line with this observation, the equilibrium value is subtracted from the quantized measurements $y_j^{(q)}$, and the data used in our computations, defined as a vector